AI-Fundamentals/DiffPrivNPUserModeling/README.md

 ## Scripts folder

 The [scripts folder](scripts/) contains some useful scripts.
-Most of these are for plotting the output data.
+Most of these are for plotting the final output data by loading the CSV files created during steps 3 and 4 in the [workflow overview](#workflow-overview) section.